cra-proto/gst-hst-business/README.md

 title:  [The title of the current page]            # This value will set the title and h1 tag
 lang:   [en | fr]                                  # Either "en" or "fr"
 dateModified: [2021-99-99]                         # ISO date
+description: [Description of the current page]     # Metadata description
 breadcrumbs:                                       # By default the Canada.ca crumbs is already set
   - title: "[The title]"
     link:  "[The url]"